EastEnders: Initial character creation and casting

 Once they had decided on their 23 characters, they returned to London for a meeting with the BBC.
 Everyone agreed that EastEnders would be tough, violent on occasion, funny and sharp—set in Margaret Thatcher's Britain—and it would start with a bang (namely the death of Reg Cox).
-They decided that none of their existing characters were wicked enough to have killed Reg, so a 24th character, Nick Cotton was added to the line-up.
+They decided that none of their existing characters were wicked enough to have killed Reg, so a 24th character, Nick Cotton, was added to the line-up.
 He was a racist thug, who often tried to lead other young characters astray.
 When all the characters had been created, Smith and Holland set about casting the actors, which also involved the input of lead director Matthew Robinson, who supervised auditions with the other directors at the outset, Vivienne Cozens and Peter Edwards.

 Final preparations

 Through the next few months, the set was growing rapidly at Elstree, and a composer and designer had been commissioned to create the title sequence.
 Simon May wrote the theme music and Alan Jeapes created the visuals.
 The visual images were taken from an aircraft flying over the East End of London at 1000 feet.
 Approximately 800 photographs were taken and pieced together to create one big image.
 The credits were later updated when the Millennium Dome was built.

 The launch was delayed until February 1985 due to a delay in the chat show Wogan, that was to be a part of the major revamp in BBC1's schedules.
 Smith was uneasy about the late start as EastEnders no longer had the winter months to build up a loyal following before the summer ratings lull.
-The press were invited to Elstree to meet the cast and see the lot, and stories immediately started circulating about the show, about a rivalry with ITV (who were launching their own market-based soap, Albion Market) and about the private lives of the cast.
+The press were invited to Elstree to meet the cast and see the lot, and stories immediately started circulating about the show, about a rivalry with ITV (which was launching its own market-based soap, Albion Market) and about the private lives of the cast.
 Anticipation and rumour grew in equal measure until the first transmission at 7 p.m. on 19 February 1985.
-Both Holland and Smith could not watch; they both instead returned to the place where it all began, Albertine's Wine Bar on Wood Lane.
+Neither Holland nor Smith could watch; they both instead returned to the place where it all began, Albertine's Wine Bar on Wood Lane.
 The next day, viewing figures were confirmed at 17 million.
 The reviews were largely favourable, although, after three weeks on air, BBC1's early evening share had returned to the pre-EastEnders figure of seven million, though EastEnders then climbed to highs of up to 23 million later on in the year.
 Following the launch, both group discussions and telephone surveys were conducted to test audience reaction to early episodes.